To Email Blast or Not to Email Blast

 Step 3: Consider the Cons of that same Email Blast

 Remember that your customers are not a monolithic pillar of sameness.
-You have different products and/or services, and the users of each likely vary as much or more so than those offerings.
-There will be cross-over, sure, but the user base of each product should be considered its own unique segment.
+You have different products and services, and the users of each likely vary as much or more so than those offerings.
+There will be a cross-over, sure, but the user base of each product should be considered its unique segment.

 Up to 85% of email is considered spam these days.
-That means the more unwanted, unrequested, or inappropriate emails a person receives from you, the more likely they are to disengage, or more likely just mark it as spam and move on.
-Each time someone does this, your sender reputation is affected.
-Sender reputation is a collection of metrics used by ISPs and email providers to determine which senders to allow in and which to send to spam, or worse to blacklist entirely.
+That means the more unwanted, unrequested, or inappropriate emails a person receives from you, the more likely they are to disengage or just mark it as spam and move on.
+Each time someone does this, your sender's reputation is affected.
+Sender reputation is a collection of metrics ISPs and email providers use to determine which senders to allow, which to send to spam, or, worse, to blacklist entirely.

 Chances are your contact list has some non-customers.
-Investors, partner organizations, or vendors don’t need to hear about the latest upgrade to your offerings and.
-And with the volume of email they are likely to see on any given day means they might take offense at receiving such unwanted noise in their inbox.
+Investors, partner organizations, or vendors don't need to hear about the latest upgrade to your offerings.
+And with the volume of emails they are likely to see on any given day means they might take offense at receiving such unwanted noise in their inbox.

 The surveys and polls mentioned above?
-Think about how different the response rates might be if you send slightly different versions to each segment of your list.
-Personalized messages universally see higher open rates, and that can go a long way toward improving your sender reputation.
+Consider how different the response rates might be if you send slightly different versions to each segment of your list.
+Personalized messages universally see higher open rates, which can greatly improve your sender's reputation.

 Bonus Step 4: Blast Best Practices

-After you go through the above 3 steps, you may decide that judicious use of email blasts makes sense for your current campaign.
+After you go through the above three steps, you may decide that the judicious use of email blasts makes sense for your current campaign.
 Cool.
 Do us a favor?
 Follow some best practices.
-These not only ensure you don’t suffer any negative consequences (like a lowered sender rep) but can even help improve your results.
+These ensure you don’t suffer any negative consequences (like a lowered sender rep) and can even help improve your results.

 • Keep each message short and to the point